-4 Derek Carr 5th season QB 4 Derek Carr 6-3 215 5th season A second-round pick in 2014 who has ascended towards the top of the quarterback ranks...Surpassed 15,000 passing yards in just 64 games, fewest in club history...In Week 15 of 2017, joined Dan Marino, Peyton Manning, Andrew Luck and Russell Wilson as the only quarterbacks in NFL history to pass for at least 100 TDs through their first four seasons...In 2016, became the fifth player in NFL history with 80-plus TDs in his first three years...Ranks second in NFL history with 1,055 completions in his first three seasons, and is the only player ever to throw for at least 80 TDs and fewer that 40 INTs within his first three years...Has totaled 109 TDs passes in 66 career games to just 51 INTs.
-OB 6-3 215
+Derek Carr 6-3 215 5th season

+A second-round pick in 2014 who has ascended towards the top of the quarterback ranks...Surpassed 15,000 passing yards in just 64 games, fewest in club history...In Week 15 of 2017, joined Dan Marino, Peyton Manning, Andrew Luck and Russell Wilson as the only quarterback in NEI history to pass for at least 100 Texture. quarterbacks in NFL history to pass for at least 100 TDs through their first four seasons...In 2016, became the fifth player in NFL history with 80-plus TDs in his first three years...Ranks second in NFL history with 1,055 completions in his first three seasons, and is the only player ever to throw for at least 80 TDs and fewer that 40 INTs within his first three years...Has totaled 110 TDs passes in 68 career games to just 52 INTs.